Cosmological stealths with nonconformal couplings: Stealths in CDM Cosmology

-As it was already mentioned, the Big Bang picture describes the evolution of the mixture of two kinds of barotropic perfect fluids: radiation and pressureless matter.
-Let be $\rho_{\nu}$ and $\rho_{m}$ the densities for radiation and matter respectively, then one can solve for the scale factor as
+With this aim we start by analyzing the Big Bang era.
+As it was already mentioned, it describes the evolution of the mixture of two kinds of barotropic perfect fluids: radiation and pressureless matter.
+Let $\rho_{\mathrm{\nu}}$ and $\rho_{\mathrm{m}}$ be the densities for radiation and matter respectively, then (as is explicitly shown in Appendix \ref{app:SF_mix_BPF}) one can solve for the scale factor as

-It can be shown that $a_1=4\kappa\rho_{\nu}/3$ and $a_2=4\sqrt{\kappa\rho_{m}/3}$.
-Using the arguments of homogeneity aforementioned, with the scale factor given by Eq.(\ref{eq:ScaFacRadMatt}) the solution for Eq. (\ref{eq:T_te^te-T_t^t}) for $k=0$ can be found in terms of the hypergeometric function:
+and the powers are fixed according to \eqref{eq:PowLawSF}.
+With this scale factor, the homogeneous solution of Eq.~\eqref{eq:T_te^te-T_t^t} for $k=0$ is given in terms of the hypergeometric function